PhotoPay/photopay-android/README.md

 ## <a name="combineNativeLibraries"></a> Combining _PhotoPay_ with other native libraries

-If you are combining _PhotoPay_ library with some other libraries that contain native code into your application, make sure you match the architectures of all native libraries.
+If you are combining _PhotoPay_ library with other libraries that contain native code into your application, make sure you match the architectures of all native libraries.
 For example, if third party library has got only ARMv7 and x86 versions, you must use exactly ARMv7 and x86 versions of _PhotoPay_ with that library, but not ARM64.
-Using these architectures will crash your app in initialization step because JVM will try to load all its native dependencies in same preferred architecture and will fail with `UnsatisfiedLinkError`.
+Using these architectures will crash your app at initialization step because JVM will try to load all its native dependencies in same preferred architecture and will fail with `UnsatisfiedLinkError`.
 # <a name="troubleshoot"></a> Troubleshooting

-## <a name="integrationTroubleshoot"></a> Integration problems
+### Integration difficulties

-In case of problems with integration of the SDK, first make sure that you have tried integrating it into Android Studio by following [integration instructions](#quickIntegration).
-Although we do provide [Eclipse ADT integration](#eclipseIntegration) instructions, we officially do not support Eclipse ADT anymore.
-Also, for any other IDEs unfortunately you are on your own.

-If you have followed [Android Studio integration instructions](#quickIntegration) and are still having integration problems, please contact us at [help.microblink.com](http://help.microblink.com).
+In case of problems with SDK integration, first make sure that you have followed [integration instructions](#androidStudioIntegration).
+If you're still having problems, please contact us at [help.microblink.com](http://help.microblink.com).

-## <a name="sdkTroubleshoot"></a> SDK problems

-In case of problems with using the SDK, you should do as follows:

-### Licensing problems
+### Licensing issues

 If you are getting "invalid license key" error or having other license-related problems (e.g. some feature is not enabled that should be or there is a watermark on top of camera), first check the ADB logcat.
 All license-related problems are logged to error log so it is easy to determine what went wrong.